m) Provisions, contingencies and commitments

 The Statement of Cash flows has been prepared under indirect method, whereby profit or loss before tax is adjusted for the effects of transactions of non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The Cash flow from operating, investing and financing activities are segregated.

-Ministry of corporate Affairs ("MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31st March, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ('MCA') notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended 31st March 2025, MCA has notified amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, which is applicable to the Company w.e.f.
+1st April, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it doesn't have any significant impact in its financial statements.

 (i) Functional and presentation currency